-- Start Computer Setup. - Computers or tablets with keyboards: - ▲ Turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - ▲ Turn off the tablet.
-Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - Enter your current BIOS administrator password. - 3.
-Select Security, select Change BIOS administrator Password or Change Password (select products only), and then press enter. - When prompted, type your current password. - 5.
+- 1. Start Computer Setup. - Computers or tablets with keyboards: - ▲ Turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - ▲ Turn off the tablet.
+Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - 2.
+Enter your current BIOS administrator password. - 3.
+Select Security, select Change BIOS administrator Password or Change Password (select products only), and then press enter. - 4.
+When prompted, type your current password. - 5.
 When prompted for the new password, leave the field empty, and then press enter. - 6.
-When prompted to type your new password again, leave the field empty, and then press enter. - To save your changes and exit Computer Setup, select the Save icon, and then follow the on-screen instructions.
+When prompted to type your new password again, leave the field empty, and then press enter. - 7.
+To save your changes and exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.